Antidiarrheal drug overdose

 - Narcotic-counteracting drug (antagonist), approximately every 30 minutes

-Most patients will normally recover with treatment and 24 hours of monitoring.
+Most people will recover with treatment and are monitored for 24 hours.
 However, deaths may occur in young children.
-Children under age 6 should be admitted to the hospital and closely watched for 24 hours because signs of lung involvement may be delayed and severe.
+Children under age 6 should be admitted to the hospital and closely watched for 24 hours because signs of lung problems may be delayed and severe.